CCRS-EO4CE-WP10/TreeCRowNN/README.md

         generate_heatmap : bool (default False)
-            enter True to generate activation map in addition to FSD map if True, processing time per stand will increase ~4x normalize_heatmap : str (default none)
+            enter True to generate activation map in addition to FSD map if True, processing time per stand will increase ~4x heatmap_algo : str (default cgc)
+            select algorithm to use in generating activation heatmap enter "gc" for Grad-CAM, "cgc" for Custom Grad-CAM, or "gcpp" for Grad-CAM++ the cgc algorithm combines Grad-CAM visualizations from two convolutional layers target_layer1 : str (default "batch_normalization_23")
+            convolutional layer to be used in generating activation maps with gc and gcpp algorithms target_layer2 : str (default "batch_normalization_13")
+            convolutional layer to be used in combination with target_layer1 in generating activation map with "cgc" algorithm the Grad-CAM activation map from this layer will be multiplied by 3 and added to the Grad-CAM activation map of target_layer1 normalize_heatmap : str (default none)
             enter "local", "global", or "none"
-            if local: heatmap will be normalized per tile (useful to check for border/inter-tile issues) if global: heatmap will be normalized for full input image (useful to check for domain trends) if none: no normalization will be applied
+            if local: heatmap will be normalized per tile (useful to check for border/inter-tile issues) if global: heatmap will be normalized for full input image (useful to check for domain trends) if none: no normalization will be applied generate_rgba : bool (default False)
+            enter True to generate rgba tiles (RGB+heatmap stack)

     Returns
         -------
         Array with predictions entered as integers, this array saved to .tif file in out_path location Activation heatmaps if requested, PLEASE NOTE: GENERATING HEATMAPS INCREASES PROCESSING TIME ~4x Inference processing time in seconds
+        RGB+heatmap tiles if requested, tiles will be organized into folders labelled with predicted tree counts

         OUTPUT WILL NOT BE GEOREFERENCED, please use Georeferencing script to transfer metadata for use in a GIS